watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 * `"inner_hits": {"_source": {"excludes": ["passages.sparse"]}}` is to exclude the ELSER tokens from the inner documents in the search results.
 * `"_source": false` is to exclude all the top-level fields in the search results because only the inner documents in the search results will be used.
 * `$QUERY` is the variable for accesing the user query.
 It will make sure that the user query will be passed to the query body.
 * `$FILTER` is the variable for accessing the customer filters configured either in the `Advanced Elasticsearch Settings` or when calling the search in an action step.
 It will make sure that the custom filters will be used in the query body.
+If applied on the outer documents, only outer fields are available to use in the filters.
+If applied on the inner documents, only inner fields are available to use in the filters.
 * Learn more about nested queries and fields from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html)

 ### Hybird search with combined keyword search and dense vector search